Vercise™ PC and Gevia™ Deep Brain Stimulator Systems

 - Stroke resulting in temporary or permanent problems

-- Swelling or bruising of the muscles or skin in the area of the lead or of the Stimulator implant
+- Swelling or bruising of the muscles or skin in the area of the Lead or of the IPG implant

 Possible Side‑Effects of Stimulation